CiastekbatakPro/Anti-Force-Fall-Eulen/README.md

-# Anti-Force-Fall-Eulen
+# Anti Force Fall
-FiveM Anticheat prevention of force fall exploit
+Script made to prevent a force fall function from FiveM hacks

+https://discord.gg/fiveguard for best anticheat with detection for every executor